Some of the established areas around OKC include the following districts, each with noteworthy attractions and a unique vibe.

 The Downtown Oklahoma City area gives you so many reasons to wander around.
 The Bricktown District is a popular destination for shopping, dining, nightlife, family-friendly activities, special events, history, and the arts.
 And you can grab a ride on a horse-drawn carriage or board a river cruise for a different perspective on the sights and sounds of Downtown OKC and the surrounding area.

-Automobile Alley – The motto is Where the Neon Lights are Bright and the district provides diverse opportunities for anyone taking the road less traveled.
+Automobile Alley is where the Neon Lights are Bright and the district provides diverse opportunities for anyone taking the road less traveled.
 This area was once OKC’s go-to location to purchase cars but has since been renovated for housing, dining, events, and shopping.
 It’s near the Oklahoma City Marathon finish line and serves as a popular celebratory spot for race runners and spectators.

-Film Row – Film Row in Downtown OKC dates back to 1907, where the first film exchange distribution office opened.
+Downtown OKC dates back to 1907, where the first film exchange distribution office opened.
 For years, this area served as an asset to the movie industry and helped to create cable tv as it’s known today.
-Artistic murals, hotels, and theatre are the focal point of this newly revived location.
+Artistic murals, hotels, and theater are the focal point of this newly revived location.

-The Plaza District – The Plaza District on 16th Street in OKC is voted Best District by the Oklahoma Gazette.
+The Plaza District on 16th Street in OKC is voted Best District by the Oklahoma Gazette.
 Come out to a monthly block party on each second Friday of the month for Live on the Plaza with live music, artists, and shopping.
-Featuring some of the trendiest, locally-owned restaurants, shops, theatres, breweries, and galleries, this area is popular for everything from date nights to business lunches.
+Featuring some of the trendiest, locally-owned restaurants, shops, theaters, breweries, and galleries, this area is popular for everything from date nights to business lunches.